Last Updated on

 As a freelance writer, you’re more than likely going to be paid by production.
 This means to make money, you need to produce quality material quickly.
 Your clients have deadlines for a reason, and meeting these will improve your reputation as a professional.

-Putting in effort also means constantly driving to find more work.
+Putting in the effort also means constantly driving to find more work.
 Don’t sit back and let clients come to you.
 You’ll have to do some leg-work yourself to keep busy.

 Being diverse helps you land more paying contracts.
 For example, I started with writing computer and technology content on Textbroker.
 Over the months, I expanded into business, travel and even animals.